 You have now skipped the biggest hurdle which is getting the person in your presence.
 Often times, you are in a group talking about the subject of the networking event: Law, Finance or Brexit!
 There are lots you could talk about.
 My biggest tip which would serve you in all areas of life is that people love to talk about themselves.
 Simple questions will unravel so much.
 For example, ‘what was journey into the legal profession like?’ or ‘What does your role within the firm entail on a day-to-day basis?’
 You just have to mutter things like ‘Impressive!’ and seek areas of genuine correlation where you can describe your experiences too.
 Speak your mind, ask open questions and be respectful especially of the other students.
-Don’t be that student that does not give others a chance to engage.
+Don’t be the student that does not give others a chance to engage.
 If you hold an opinion contrary to the expert/professional, do not worry, they will not scream ‘You are so wrong- Haha!’
 If you do not know the meaning of a term or acronym, do ask but sometimes, it might be best to note it down and find out later.

 A friend of mine landed a job at an event just by talking about basic things in life like family, location and goals.
 I would say don’t sweat it, if they like you, they like you.
 It does not matter that you did not talk about the latest news in your field but don’t talk about the nights out that you are not so proud of.
 What probably helped him was that he did not know the person was high up in the organisation.
 So, think deeply about how you want to come across regardless of job titles, you might only get this chance once!
 Plus, only those who ask, receive!

 When I attended an event, a professional gave me this tip: If the person that you wish to speak to delivered a talk/speech, it helps for you to note a point which they said earlier.
-So, walk up to them and say something along the lines of ‘During your speech, you mentioned that you believe that lawyers would always have something to do and I would just like to know your thoughts on the impact of technology because having something to do does not mean the tasks will necessarily be given to a lawyer.
-Do you agree?’
-It not only shows that you listened but would get them to talk, trust me!
+So, walk up to them and say something along the lines of ‘During your speech, you mentioned that you believe that lawyers would always have something to do and I would just like to know your thoughts on the impact of technology because having something to do does not mean the tasks will necessarily be given to a lawyer…’ It not only shows that you listened but would get them to talk, trust me!

 - The Two-Way Business Cards